Carp Management Effectiveness Assessment

 Evaluating the effects of carp management in impaired lakes is complex and can be confounded by other, concurrent management efforts (Figure 2).
 Reducing biomass is often the focus of implementing carp management as well as evaluating its effectiveness, whereby success is defined as reducing the population below a specific threshold (e.g., < 100 kg/ha; Bajer et al. 2009).
 However, successfully reaching a biomass threshold does not necessarily lead to positive water and floristic quality responses, which are also dependent on context-specific interactions between lake processes, common carp, additional sources of nutrients, watershed characteristics, and other management efforts.

-In partnership with the Minnehaha Creek Watershed District, the UMN research team is evaluating statewide data from common carp management projects to:
+In partnership with the Minnehaha Creek Watershed District, and in coordination with the Minnesota Department of Natural Resources and the Minnesota Pollution Control Agency, the UMN research team evaluated statewide data from common carp management projects to:

 1. Quantify diverse impacts of management efforts on common carp populations and